telepresenceio/telepresence/reference/inside-container.md

-# Running Telepresence Inside a Container
+# Running Telepresence inside a container

 It is sometimes desirable to run Telepresence inside a container.
 One reason can be to avoid any side effects on the workstation's network, another can be to establish multiple sessions with the traffic manager, or even work with different clusters simultaneously.

 Building a container with a ready-to-run Telepresence is easy because there are relatively few external dependencies.
-Add the following to a `Dockerfile`
+Add the following to a `Dockerfile`:

-## Building the Container
+## Building the container

 ```Dockerfile
 # Dockerfile with telepresence and its prerequisites